 To ace the tricky why should we hire you? interview question, keep these points in mind:

 - Be a good fit.
 Your answer should tell them how you would fit in well with both the company and the team.
+Use details to describe why you are an ideal candidate for this position.

 - Solve problems.
 Identify pain areas or troublesome goals that the company faces; explain how hiring you would alleviate these issues.